LyricLy/x7/book/src/stack.md

 ```

 ### Dipping
 The last 2 tools included for the stack take blocks.
-The first is `_` (under, often called `dip` in other languages),
+The first is `_` (under; often called `dip` in other languages),
 which pops a group, executes the block, and pushes the popped group again.
-This lets you do work lower down on the stack while preserving the top values.
+This lets you work lower on the stack, leaving higher values as they are.
 ```x7
 1 2 3_+
 > 3 3
 ```

-Finally, `2SWAP`:
+We can finally emulate `2SWAP`:
 ```x7
 1 2 3 4&_&`f
 > 3&4 1&2